RavenProject/Ravencoin/assets/asset_metadata_spec.md

 **domain** - A root domain for the project (if applicable).
 Setting the TXT record for rvn.<domain> to a signed message of the token name -- signed by the issuer address.
 This could be verified by clients to ensure the token and domain go together.
 Example:  Set TXT record for rvn.bitactivate.com to the signature of the message "BITACTIVATE".
 Any client or individual can verify the issuer address, message "BITACTIVATE" which is the token/asset name, and valid signature in the TXT record for rvn.bitactivate.com and return true/false.

 **restricted** - Designate the token as being restricted.
 One example is "rule144" which means sale may be restricted because of the type of token and the exemption used for issuance.
 Other restrictions types can be used here as a signal to explorers, exchanges, or token brokers.
-No enforcement of restrictions is built into the Ravencoin protocol.
+No enforcement of restrictions is built into the Yottaflux protocol.